AdobeDocs/cc-everywhere/sample/README.md

 ## Step 2: Install `mkcert` via Homebrew

-`mkcert` is a simple tool for making locally-trusted development certificates.
+[`mkcert`](https://github.com/FiloSottile/mkcert) is a simple tool for making locally-trusted development certificates.
 It automatically installs a local CA in the system root store, and generates locally-trusted certificates.

-Install it using either `npm install mkcert` or `brew install mkcert`.
+1. Install it using either `brew install mkcert`.
+2. Run `mkcert -install` to create a local CA.

-Navigate back to the project folder and run:
+3. Navigate back to the project folder and run:
 ```
 mkcert localhost
 ```